Azure-Samples/azure-search-power-skills/Vision/AnalyzeForm/README.md

 By default, the skill will retry at most a hundred times getting form recognition results with a one second delay between attempts until it gets a result other than "running".
 This can be changed by setting the `FORMS_RECOGNIZER_MAX_ATTEMPTS` and `FORMS_RECOGNIZER_RETRY_DELAY` application settings.

 The list of fields to extract and the fields they get mapped to in the response of the skill need to be configured to reflect your particular scenario.
-This can be done by editing [the `fieldMappings` dictionary in the `AnalyzeForm.cs` file](https://github.com/Azure-Samples/azure-search-power-skills/blob/master/Vision/AnalyzeForm/AnalyzeForm.cs#L24).
+This can be done by editing [the `field-mappings.json` file](https://github.com/Azure-Samples/azure-search-power-skills/blob/master/Vision/AnalyzeForm/field-mappings.json).

 ## Deployment